SSrustworthy/DLRML-docs/docs/explore/Disneyland/Fantasyland/Holiday_Fun_with_Santa_Friends_Fantasyland_Theatre.md

 # Holiday Fun with Santa & Friends!
 Fantasyland Theatre

-## Description

 **Land(s)**: Fantasyland

 **Loop Total Length**: 01:04:48.756

 This loop played in the Fantasyland Theatre for the Holiday Fun with Santa & Friends! attraction based in the Fantasyland Theatre.
 Tracklist compiled by pixelated based on his 2024 reference recording.
+See MouseBits, [https://forums.mousebits.com/threads/disneyland-resort-christmas-loops-3-0.8247/post-100457](https://forums.mousebits.com/threads/disneyland-resort-christmas-loops-3-0.8247/post-100457) (2025).

 ## Tracklist